prabago/refarch-caseinc-app/README.md

 or
 $ npm run build
 ```
-When involving a continuous integration using Jenkins the gradlew is used
+When involving a continuous integration using Jenkins the `gradlew` tool is used
 ```
 ./gradlew build
 ```